Eric-Guo/octopress/source/_posts/2013/2013-04-17-thought-after-jmp-scripting-language-training.markdown

 On the other hand, the JMP and R design priciple in User Interface part is totally different, JMP is a totall interactive, click-select-OK-repert windows application while the R is even no GUI windows by default.

-So JMP and R is the best gay friend in each other in my option, you start explore and found thing in JMP, after have a more clear/stable solution, you go using R as a implement tools, so you got the best part of each other.

-JMP for its excellent UI and interactive workflow; R for its totally free license and be able to [export it's program as a web application](http://www.rstudio.com/shiny/).
+So JMP and R is the best gay friend in each other in my option, you start explore and found the suitable math model/chart in JMP, after you confident that you have a more clear/stable solution, you using R as a implement tools to building free solution, so you got the best part of each other: JMP for its excellent UI and interactive workflow; R for its totally free license and be able to [export it's program as a web application](http://www.rstudio.com/shiny/).